tiagomms/xr-portfolio/_posts/2023-08-22-xr-design-fellowship-module-02-pre-assign.md

   - used many features: snapping to object, group objects, duplicate objects between stages
   - created many stages between each part to tell a story
   - Used Interactable menu (beta): tell the story using stages, each stage was activated by gaze/pinch (or delay in case of portraying animations)
+  - (after submitting) adding Holonote talking about the moodboard and storyboard

-The end result is the video you've probably seen above.
+The end result is the video in the header.

+Below, you can review my figma boards.

 <div class="responsive-video-container">
   <div class="fluid-width-video-wrapper" style="padding-top: 56.25%;">